terraform-viettelidc/terraform-provider-vcloud/website/docs/r/lb_server_pool.html.markdown

 attached to it for health check parameters.

 ~> **Note:** To make load balancing work one must ensure that load balancing is enabled on edge gateway.
 This depends on NSX version to work properly.
-Please refer to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported Viettel IDC Cloud and NSX for vSphere configurations.
+Please refer to [VCloud Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported Viettel IDC Cloud and NSX for vSphere configurations.

 ~> **Note:** The Viettel IDC Cloud API for NSX supports a subset of the operations and objects defined in the NSX vSphere